Lymah123/js-project-webpage-color-changing/README.md

 I designed a simple restaurant website with HTML, CSS, and JavaScript
 - D7.
 I learned the basics of Bootstrap for dynamic pages.
 I learned popper as well.
+- D8.
+I built a landing page of a website with Bootstrap and its dependencies.